César Guillaume de La Luzerne: Family and early life

 La Luzerne's father, Cesar-Antoine, was a Maréchal de camp in the king's army.
-His mother was Marie-Elisabeth de Lamoignon de Blancmesnil (1716-1758), the daughter of Lord Chancellor Lamoignon (served 1750–1768) and the sister of the Secretary of State Malesherbes.
-His brothers were César Henri, comte de La Luzerne, Naval Minister (1787-1790) and Anne-César, ambassador to the United States and to the court of London.
+His mother was Marie-Elisabeth de Lamoignon de Blancmesnil (1716–1758), the daughter of Lord Chancellor Lamoignon (served 1750–1768) and the sister of the Secretary of State Malesherbes.
+His brothers were César Henri, comte de La Luzerne, Naval Minister (1787–1790) and Anne-César, ambassador to the United States and to the court of London.

 Cesar-Guillaume was the middle son and so intended by his family to go into the church, and so attended the seminary of Saint-Magloire.
 In 1754, while Cesar-Guillaume was still a young man, his grandfather arranged his appointment to the position of Canon of Notre Dame Cathedral.
 In 1756, he was named abbot of Mortemer Abbey.
 His studies at Collège de Navarre continued throughout this time, and he so distinguished himself that when, in 1762, Arthur Richard Dillon was appointed Archbishop of Narbonne, he chose La Luzerne for his Great Vicar.

 In 1765, he was named Agent-General of the Clergy of the ecclesiastical province of Vienne, a very challenging position at that time, because of the challenges that occurred between the clergy and the parlements.
 His closest ally in these struggles was Jérôme Champion de Cicé.

 Bishop of Langres

 On 24 June 1770 the king appointed La Luzerne to the very prestigious position of Duke-Bishop of Langres, (an ancient French peerage).
 Despite the promotion he remained Canon of Notre Dame and in this capacity performed many state funerals including that of Louis XV in 1774.

 La Luzerne took his duties very seriously and invested heavily in renovations to church property, establishing seminaries, and conducting synods and assemblies.
-Catholicism flourished in his diocese under his watch.
+Catholicism flourished in his diocese during his term.

-As a Duke-Bishop he had a right to participate in the Assembly of Notables (1787-1788).
+As a Duke-Bishop he had a right to participate in the Assembly of Notables (1787–1788).